yarisvt/tyk-docs/tyk-docs/content/advanced-configuration/distributed-tracing/newrelic.md

     parent:  "Distributed Tracing"
 ---

-You can create your own tracing implementation using the Trace API.
+- You can create your own tracing implementation using the Trace API.
 The Trace API is used to send distributed tracing data to New Relic: either in the generic format or the Zipkin data format.
+- NewRelic supports [OpenTracing] (https://docs.newrelic.com/docs/distributed-tracing/trace-api/report-zipkin-format-traces-trace-api/) for sending telemetry, and provide Zipkin compatible API endpoint.

 ## Why should you use the Trace API?